rnorth/testcontainers-java/docs/supported_docker_environment/continuous_integration/dind_patterns.md

-# General CI patterns

-## Docker daemon on the host
+# Patterns for running tests inside a Docker container

 ## Docker-in-Docker

-## Sibling docker containers / 'Docker wormhole' pattern
+## 'Docker wormhole' pattern - Sibling docker containers

 Testcontainers itself can be used from inside a container.
 This is very useful for different CI scenarios like running everything in containers on Jenkins, or Docker-based CI tools such as Drone.

 Testcontainers will automatically detect if it's inside a container and instead of "localhost" will use the default gateway's IP.

-However, additional configuration is required if you use [volume mapping](options.md#volume-mapping).
+However, additional configuration is required if you use [volume mapping](../../features/files.md).
 The following points need to be considered:

 * The docker socket must be available via a volume mount
 * The 'local' source code directory must be volume mounted *at the same path* inside the container that Testcontainers runs in, so that Testcontainers is able to set up the correct volume mounts for the containers it spawns.